HACC2016/teamfossil/README.md

 [data.hawaii.gov](https://data.hawaii.gov/) and using the tools Socrata makes available one can filter, group, and total records fairly easily.

-We enable grouping by industry sector to allow reporting based on "special interests".
+We enable grouping by industry segments to allow reporting based on "special interests".
 For example, knowing how much energy companies contributed to a candidate might give us an idea of where that candidate would stand on an alternative energy proposal.